The Center Meeting House is Built

 Initial Restoration: John Hay

 In 1892, a famous summer resident of Newbury, John Milton Hay, came to the rescue and paid for much need repairs and improvements.
-Hay was an Assistant Secretary to President Abraham Lincoln, a writer, and the Ambassador to Great Britain, and Secretary of State (1898-1905) who served Presidents McKinley and Roosevelt.
+Hay was an Assistant Secretary to President Abraham Lincoln, a writer, and Ambassador to Great Britain, and Secretary of State (1898-1905) who served Presidents McKinley and Roosevelt.
 It was his wish, fortunately, that none of the building’s original features be changed during this restoration.
 Hay’s motivation for this restoration was to provide a place of worship for the town’s expanding summer population.
-Indeed as time went on, special steam boats ran on Sundays to the Pond Meeting House, as it was then called.
+Indeed as time went on, special steamboats ran on Sundays to the Pond Meeting House, as it was then called.

-At the turn of the twentieth century, decline began again.
+At the turn of the twentieth century, the decline began again.
 The financial responsibility was still in the hands of the proprietors, who had little money for upkeep and were dwindling in number.
 In addition, the town’s summer population was focusing more on leisure than religion.
 Left no other choice, the remaining proprietors voted in 1932, just one hundred years after the Center Meeting House was built, to transfer their title to a Board of Trustees.
 Unfortunately, the Trustees had even fewer resources.
 But from time to time they attempted to raise money for a coat of paint or a new roof and tried in small ways to prevent the collapse of the building.

 Recent Restoration: 2005

 On March 20, 2005, a group of concerned citizens, along with five members of the Board of Trustees, met to discuss the current condition and the future of the Center Meeting House.
 This group agreed that deterioration had gone on long enough and that action needed to be immediately taken.
-The first decision was to restore the building as an historical artifact with no modern improvements, such as heat or plumbing.
-The Board of Trustees were reformed into a Board of Directors for a general-membership organization that anyone could join and support.
+The first decision was to restore the building as a historical artifact with no modern improvements, such as heat or plumbing.
+The Board of Trustees was reformed into a Board of Directors for a general-membership organization that anyone could join and support.
 The Board filed for and received tax-exempt status from the IRS, and the Center Meeting House, Inc. was formed.